docker-archive/swarm-frontends/mesos-marathon/README.md

 To scale mesos-slave instances you can now use:

-`docker-compose --x-networking -f mesos-marathon-swarm.yml scale messoslave=4`
+`docker-compose -f mesos-marathon-swarm.yml scale messoslave=4`

 New nodes show up in the Mesos dashboard as expected.